 Open Access, Pure, Edinburgh Research Explorer and Researchfish

 Open Access is the unrestricted online access to scholarly research.
 Open Access articles can be freely accessed and downloaded by anyone anywhere in the world regardless of whether they pay or have access to an institution who pays for the journal, provided that the copyright of the authors is clearly visible.
-This is good news for the researcher with no means to purchase the article, but it does mean that authors need to be proactive in sharing links to articles published in hybrid journals via social media – if someone doesn’t have access to Regional Environmental Change, why would they look for articles?

 Research outputs are made available via our repository.
 The University of Edinburgh uses Pure, this feeds through to the public facing Edinburgh Research Explorer.
 It’s important to keep this updated as researchers’ profiles appear within the top four items in a Google search of their name so in many cases will be the first point of reference for prospective students or collaborators.